-There are a few steps to remember to when closing out your homeschool year and that’s why I made these handy checklists.
+There are a few steps to remember when closing out your homeschool year and that’s why I made these handy checklists.
 After years of homeschooling, I wanted to make sure that I didn’t forget to do anything.
 Luckily in the state of NC, what we’re required to submit is pretty easy, especially if you’ve kept good records throughout the year.
 But having a checklist is a great way to make double sure that you don’t miss a step.

-I made two different types of checklists in two different colors to choose from, in pink and yellow.
+I made two different types of checklists in two different colors to choose from, pink and yellow.
 The checklists were great together or separately.
 The first one pictured below is a general overview of what you need to do to close out your school for the year.
 This one is great if you just want a quick reminder of what you need to do.

-The second option are the same steps just broken down into more detailed tasks.
+The second option is the same steps just broken down into more detailed tasks.
 You could use either or both.
 This one is perfect if you want something a little more detailed or you love to check off tasks as you go.

 Plan when you want to close out your homeschool for the year.
 Try to get a babysitter if needed or hopefully choose a day where you won’t have many distractions.
 Have a drink and a snack on hand.
-I always seemed to have a bag of Doritos?
+I always seemed to have a bag of Doritos.
 I’m not sure why, maybe it was the crunch. but having a snack kept me from having to get up and down so much.
 I also would sometimes light a candle, turn on some music and close the door to our classroom.